-This online Spanish language course is aimed at students with an intermediate knowledge of Spanish and a desire to build and develop their language ability in with a focus in Health Sciences.
-This course offers specific resources for practical learning of Spanish language in the area of public health and health sciences with an emphasis on developing vocabulary and linguistic knowledge in topics such as epidemiology, biostatistics, global health, environmental health and mental health, among others.
-This online portion of the course will be delivered through our practical teaching approach, grammatical resources, specific vocabulary, discourse, and communicative interaction.
+This unique Spanish language course is aimed at students with an intermediate knowledge of Spanish and a desire to gain fluency and develop their language ability in with a focus in Health Sciences.
+This course offers specific resources for practical learning of Spanish language in the area of public health and health sciences with an emphasis on developing vocabulary and linguistic knowledge and the ability to fully discuss with experts in the field on the in topics such as epidemiology, biostatistics, global health, environmental health and mental health, among others.
+This course will take students out of the classroom to visit with health professionals, community health workers as well as public health students.
+The course will be delivered through our experiential learning model and our practical teaching approach, grammatical resources, specific vocabulary, discourse, and communicative interaction.
 The course will allow students to develop a greater ability in speaking, reading, and writing the Spanish language to improve linguistic competency for use in medical contexts and in practical scenarios of health care provision.
-The course offers practical sessions of readings, analysis, and discussions to support students' understanding of written materials and classes given in Spanish, especially specifics seminars, whose topics revolve around the Health Sciences and Public Health in Chile.
+The course offers level appropriate practical sessions of readings, analysis, and discussions to support students' understanding of written materials and classes given in Spanish, especially specifics seminars, whose topics revolve around the Health Sciences and Public Health in Chile.